numpy/numpy.org/content/en/case-studies/blackhole-image.md

 * **A New View of the Universe:**
   The EHT is an exciting new tool for studying the most extreme objects in the universe.
-The EHT's groundbreaking image was published 100 years after [Sir Arthur Eddington's expidition][eddington] yielded the first observational evidence in support of Einstein's theory of general relativity.
+The EHT's groundbreaking image was published 100 years after [Sir Arthur Eddington's experiment][eddington] yielded the first observational evidence in support of Einstein's theory of general relativity.

 * **Investigating Black Holes:**